upalepu/iac/docs/Kubernetes.md

 # Infrastructure as Code - Setting up for and creating a Kubernetes Cluster on AWS

 The following instructions will enable you to create a Kubernetes Cluster on AWS.
 The cluster has full high availability capability and can be used for development/testing purposes.
-NOTE: This cluster will cost money on AWS as it creates and uses several machines, volumes etc. Don't forget to run terraform destroy after you are done with your experimenting to take down the cluster and keep your costs low.
+NOTE: This cluster will cost money on AWS as it creates and uses several machines, volumes etc. Don't forget to run ***terraform destroy*** after you are done with your experimenting to take down the cluster and keep your costs low.
+NOTE: If you want to use the ***kubernetes*** project, you will need an external domain name either in Route53 or from a 3rd party Domain name provider like godaddy.
+If you don't have a domain name or don't want to purchase one, you should use the ***k8sgossip*** project to create your Kubernetes cluster.
+See the section on [domains](./Domains.md) for more details.

 <div class="twocol"></div>